Blue Goat CyberSMMedical Device Cybersecurity

 Standards that apply

-The Imaging & AI/SaMD standards baseline, plus the call-outs that matter for fda deficiency response in this segment.
+The Imaging & AI/SaMD baseline, plus the call-outs that matter for fda deficiency response in this segment.

 FDA 2026 Premarket Cyber Guidance